The History of District 1888

 In 2003 membership in District 711 numbered in excess of 7000, but due to unfair trade policies such as NAFTA and of late, the failing economy, the jobs lost have the membership for the first time below 5,000 to 4,200.
 These figures drive home the ever-important need for every District and Local Lodge to be active in organizing.

-Nineteen Local Lodges are affiliated with District 711, representing members in thirty-five shops, which produce quality products for everything from the sawmill industry to nuclear weapons components.
+Thirty-two Local Lodges are affiliated with District 1888, representing members in seventy-five shops, which produce quality products for everything from the sawmill industry to nuclear weapons components.